truhlikfredy/raytracer/README.md

 # TODO (More precisely a wish list)

+* Rays should detect hits for AABBs (Axis-aligned bounding boxes) first to save on resources
 * More agresive private methods
 * Improve test pattern of the jitter results
 * Support different objects (plane, box, donut)